orahul1/angular-weather-widget/projects/angular-weather-widget/README.md

 })
 ```

-- We are using APIUX weather api to get weather details so [SIGNUP](https://www.apixu.com/signup.aspx) and genereate api key for your project.
+- We are using "weatherstack" weather api to get weather details so [SIGNUP](https://weatherstack.com/signup/free) and genereate api key for your project.

 Add the following component tag in you template (no properties)
 ```html